 With skills as limited as the shops that were open, up-cycling our utility/bathroom room was one of the many fun transformations we did.
-A room that was in perfectly fine working order, however didn’t really suit our personal Interior tastebuds.
+A room that was in perfectly fine working order.
+However, it didn’t really suit our personal Interior tastebuds.

 Yes, you most definitely can!
 Winner!
 Turns out there is paint on the market specifically for painting tiles.
 To my joy I could keep the bathroom tiles and paint them as there was nothing wrong with the porcelain squares.
 I just didn’t like the colour of them.